 You're already taking a risk by dating outside of your comfort zone, so it makes sense to set up an easy way out just in case.
 It's simple, really.
 If you're anything like me, you'll have a friend call a few minutes into your date with an "emergency," and you can decide whether or not you want to bail.

-3. If All Goes Well, Things Are Really Sexy At First
+3. If All Goes Well, Things Are Really GOOD At First

 The novelty of dating someone new is enough to get almost anyone going.
 But if your date's energy is the total opposite of what you're used to, (in a good way) they're obviously interested in you, and they're super cute?
-Damn, girl, that escape plan will instantly be rendered pointless.
+Girl, that escape plan will instantly be rendered pointless.

 4. Everything They Do Is Foreplay